hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

     The exact command to launch HANDE with MPI depends upon the exact configuration of MPI.
 The command may be different (e.g. ``mpirun`` instead of ``mpiexec``) and might require the number of processors to be passed as an argument.
-For example, with OpenMPI on Debian ad Ubuntu, one would use:
+For example, with OpenMPI on Debian and Ubuntu, one would use:

     .. code-block:: bash